-Here’s all you need: Italian sausage, tomatoes, chicken broth, diced onions, tortellini, cream, garlic, and fresh baby spinach.
+Here’s all you need to make one of our favorite tortellini recipes: Italian sausage, tomatoes, chicken broth, diced onions, cheese tortellini, cream, garlic, and fresh baby spinach.

 Start by heating a bit of olive oil in a very large (at least 12-inch) skillet.
 You could also use a Dutch oven.